 Ringil is the son of a wealthy and influential noble family.
 He’s a famed warrior, who along with Egar, performed some heroics in the Scaled Folk war.
 He has a special Kiriath sword named ‘The Raven’s Friend’ given to him by a commander under Archidi’s father.
 Ringil is intelligent, shrewd, and volatile.
 He’s a complete bastard at times, but he’s charming and likable and tries to do the right thing by people.

 Egar the Dragonbane is an exiled leader of herdsmen.
 With Ringil’s help, he killed a dragon at Gallow’s Gap.

 Archidi is the last of the Kiriath and 207 years old.
-She carries 5 named blades made of Kiriath steel.
+She carries five named blades made of Kiriath steel.
 Archidi is an adviser to the throne.

 Got all that?

 That’s just the beginning.
-There are lists of bad guys, nobles, slaves, officers of the army, alliances and alliances, etc. It is all a bit much to keep in your head.
+There are lists of bad guys, nobles, slaves, officers of the army, alliances, and more alliances, etc. It is all a bit much to keep in your head.

 By the end of the book, Ringil has leveled up as a dark sorcerer, Archidi has leveled up as a warrior, and Egar cements his legend as a bane of dragons.

 Land Fit for Heroes is not a series for prudes.
 Along with the swearing, the violence is heavy, there are many sex scenes (both straight and gay), and callous misogyny.
 This is the grimmest of the grimdark.